-Suppose, a SME uses CASB in order to protect data at rest (i.e. while being store on the server-side), in transit (communication with server), in use (while the client is connected to the network).
+Suppose, a SME uses CASB in order to protect stored data (i.e. while stored on the server-side), in transit (communication with server), in use (while the client is connected to the network).
 However, what happens when the mobile client goes offline?
 And even worse - with some sensitive data on board?
 All powerful cloud-based tools cannot help and the mobile app has to secure itself with its own limited resources.
 Moreover, the critical point is the difference in strategy of online and offline protection.
 Due to its resource constraint, it is not possible to perform the extensive computation and encryption on the mobile device.

 Observing the above described landscape, this paper considers the concept of the offline mobile client security.
 The proposal describes a novel approach based on powerful cryptographic preventive methods, such as secret sharing [10] and ABE encryption [11].
-Also, the proposal includes the usage of the user behavior analysis in order to reduce the risks and the harm of the most common threats: the expired user misusing password, and the intruder attack.
+Also, the proposal includes the usage of the user behavior analysis based on Model Order Selectio (MOS), in order to highlight possible threats, reduce the risks and the harm of the most common threats: the expired user misusing password, and the intruder attack.
 With this goal, the key expiration period is used and safely incorporated into the proposed system solution.
-The main target is to provide a maximum defense at the minimal resource cost.
+Additionally, the behavioral analysis can indicate well known malicious behaviors, their variations as well as novel approaches that present low or high variance in comparison to legitimate user behaviors, The main target is to provide a maximum defense at the minimal resource cost.

 The paper is structured as follows.
 Section 2,analyzes the most common security problems in the mobile cloud environment and the proposed solutions for them.
 The text mainly concentrates on the offline protection in the BYOD world.
 Section 3 gives the basic definitions and explanations of the used methods: SSS, ABE and MOS.
 Section 4 presents the complete proposed solution to the problem of offline mobile client security.
-Section 5 traces the workflow of the client activity and analyze the common security breaches.
+Section 5 traces the workflow of the client activity and analyzes the common security breaches.
 As discussion about the security proofs for the proposed system is also provided in Section 5.
 Section 6 presents the practical implementation and analysis of complexity of the proposed solution, while Section 7 concludes the paper.

 Related Work

 The BYOD world requires more from the traditional data protection services compared to ordinary computing environment.
-Apart from authentication, DLP services and encryption (at rest in transit, in use) it is necessary to provide additional contextual methods [REF].
+Apart from authentication, DLP services and encryption (in data stored, in transit or in use) it is necessary to provide additional contextual methods [REF].
 The contextual methods increase the security of the app at a maximum level with a minimum resource demand.
 The traditional ones are:

-Using geo location
+Using geo location;

-Expiration of an app
+Expiration of an app;

-Secured transfer between apps
+Secured transfer between apps;

-Restricted access to app
+Restricted access to app;

-Expiring pass/pin
+Expiring pass/pin;

-Counting of ailed tries
+Counting of ailed tries;

-Offline protection approach.
+Offline protection approach;

-Audit
+Audit.

 Therefore, it is possible to conclude that it is harder to protect data on the mobile device so the owner or the SME should take more care of protecting its data leaving the organization.
 According to this perspective, the data on a mobile device should be considered as one leaving the organization.
 The most sensitive and confidential data should not be allowed to be transferred to the mobile device at all.
 However, what if the SME needs to allow the workers to work on such devices and even use them in the offline mode for the convenience and traffic reduce or even for a particular characteristic of the app or the business itself?